 If they are very hungry, they may ask for more obscure verses.

 If they are very, very hungry, they may eat you anyway.
-Who remembers every word anyway?
+Who remembers every word?

 And sometimes, if you are in trouble, they will help you.
 They are especially likely to assist you if the act is likely to yield some tasty zombies to eat.

-Their coat of arms is five argent worms, rampant, on a sable field..
+Their coat of arms is a worm rampant on a sable field..